2010 Michigan elections: State Senate

 Prior to the November 2010 election, in the Michigan Senate the Democratic Party had 16 seats and the Republican Party had 22.
 After the election, the Republican Party gained 4 seats, giving them 26 seats over the Democratic Party's 12.

 State House of Representatives

 Prior to the November 2010 election, the Democratic Party held 65 seats in the House and the Republican Party held 42 seats.
 The Democratic Party lost 18 total seats, and after this election had 47, while the Republican Party's victory brought them up to 63 seats in the House, swaying the Michigan House of Representatives' majority from the Democratic Party to the Republican Party.

 Supreme Court

 Republican Party candidate Robert P. Young, Jr. won with 27.88%, re-claiming his seat over Democratic Party candidate Denise Langford-Morris with 17.28% and Independent Bob Roddis, who claimed 5.58%.

-Republican Party candidate Mary Beth Kelly won with 29.94%, taking the seat from Democratic Party candidate Alton Davis, who got 19.32%.
+Republican Party candidate Mary Beth Kelly won with 29.94%, taking the seat from incumbent Democrat Alton Davis, who got 19.32%.